GENTEL-lab/AuroBind/README.md

    > Please note, this model was also trained on only 10% of the full dataset.

 **2. File Placement:**
-Unzip the downloaded files and place them in the src/AuraFast folder.
+Unzip the downloaded files and place them in the src/aurofast folder.

 **3. Run Demo:**
 Open and execute
 ```
-inference_aurafast_demo.ipynb
+inference_aurofast_demo.ipynb
 ```
 This will generate predictions for the input file `demo_input.csv`, and the results will be saved in `inference_result.csv`.
 To obtain additional features_fast_X.pt files, please run the full AuroBind pipeline.